 That’s what I wanted to learn before my “alternative cruise” trip.
 But, 2020 being what it was, of course the trip had to be canceled.

-And it’s impossible to say when people will be booking cruises of any kind again.
-But I want to share what I’ve learned about pollution, environmental problems, and sustainability in the cruise industry – so that you have the information before we start booking vacations again.
+So I want to share what I’ve learned about pollution, environmental problems, and sustainability in the cruise industry – so that you have the information before we start booking vacations again.

 (I’m hoping to be able to reschedule my trip with UnCruise in 2021… or 2022, and of course I’ll report back on how it goes!)